Spring Song

 Spring Song is an open-ended project.
 The series of events invites artists, thinkers, and good Samaritans from every discipline to contribute their voices to the season.
 The experience is woven together through:

-• Performance: Storytelling and spoken word interlaced with live music and SFX, paired with the fluid expressions of movement artists.
-Together, we retell Pahadi folklore in conversation with stories and melodies from across the world.
+- The Spring Song Concert: Storytelling and spoken word interlaced with live music and SFX, paired with the fluid expressions of Kathak (a storytelling dance form).
+Together, we retell Pahadi folklore(and more) in conversation with stories and melodies from across the world and some original compositions.

-• The “Springworks” Chapbook: A tangible keepsake of the season, this publication gathers a diverse collection of letters, poems, paintings, photographs, and graphic designs.
+- The Springworks Chapbook: A tangible keepsake of the season, this publication gathers a diverse collection of letters, poems, paintings, photographs, and graphic designs.
 They capture the fleeting essence of spring and fossilize the intimate connection of people with their time and surroundings.

-• Communal Participation: Interactive workshops and activities designed to foster an immediate, tactile relationship with the environment and an active participation in the making of local culture.
+- Communal Participation: Interactive workshops and activities designed to foster an immediate, tactile relationship with the environment and an active participation in the making of local culture.

-• Curated Flavors: In collaboration with venues, spring-inspired foods and beverages are developed to promote culinary engagement with local, seasonal produce, honoring the specific cultural and ecological landscape.
+- Curated Flavors: In collaboration with venues, spring-inspired foods and beverages are developed to promote culinary engagement with local, seasonal produce, honoring the specific cultural and ecological landscape.

 This project is an invitation for artists and audiences alike to shed the dormancy of winter and participate in an unforgettable and ephemeral experience of the now.